dmulders/pain_TSL_EEG/README.md

     - start by running add_paths_recov.m to add the required folders to the Matlab path
     - simulate_behavior.m: simulates behavior using a range of parameters consistent with the ones observed in the original data set.
     - fit_simulated_data.m: computes the quality of fit on data simulated in simulate_behavior.m.
     - disp_param_recovery.m: plots the outcomes of the parameter recovery analysis.
+The data saved in /data_simu/ enables producing the figures without re-computing the simulations.

 ## Contact